-A Dietitian is a health professional who has a Bachelor's degree specialising in food and nutrition, as well as a period of practical training in a hospital and a community setting.
-It takes at least four years of full-time study at a university to qualify as a Dietitian.
-Many Dietitians further their knowledge by pursuing a Master's or Doctoral degree.
+A Dietitian is a health professional who has a Bachelor's degree or a Masters degree specialising in food and nutrition, as well as a period of practical training in a hospital and a community setting.
+It takes at least four years of full-time study at a university to qualify as a Dietitian at an undergraduate level.
+There are also now a number of fulltime Masters programmes (2 yrs) which allow those with a suitable primary degree to qualify as a Dietitian.
+Many Dietitians go on to further their knowledge by pursuing a Master's or Doctoral degree.
 Dietitians apply the science of nutrition to promote health, treat and prevent malnutrition and provide therapeutic dietary guidelines for patients, clients and the public in health and illness.

 Dietitians are the only qualified and regulated health professionals who assess, diagnose and treat dietary and nutritional problems at an individual and wider public health level.
 The title "Registered Dietitian” and "Dietitian/Dietician" is protected by law so that only qualified practitioners who have met the required education qualifications and continue to maintain their knowledge and skills through continuing professional development, can use that title.
 CORU is responsible for regulation of health and social care professionals under the Health and Social Care Professionals’ Act, 2005, in Ireland.